Authenion Documentation

 4. Distribution ZIP file

-• Download & extract the distribution zip into the installation directory ‘/home/appuser’
+• Download & extract the distribution zip into the installation directory ‘/home/user’

 File system after extraction